 - Being African American.

-- Having a father or brother who had prostate cancer before age 65.
+- Having a family member who had prostate cancer before age 65.

 - Knowing that a gene change, such as BRCA, runs in your family.

-- Men at average risk aren't advised to get the PSA test, since testing in this age group causes more harm than good.
+- If you are at average risk, you aren't advised to get the PSA test.
+Testing in this age group may cause more harm than good.

-- Around age 45, men at higher risk may want to talk with their doctors about the pros and cons of testing before deciding whether to get the PSA test.
+- If you are around age 45 and at higher risk, you may want to talk to your doctor about the pros and cons of testing before you decide whether to get the PSA test.

 Author: Healthwise Staff